This section of the Final Questions and Answers complies with Canadian Organic Standards 2026 #

 Could this container soil be used for organic production after 12 months?
 (477.2)

-No. Even though the soil was covered, and testing was done 7 months later showing no residue – 36-months of transition is needed from the fungicide application for a compliant soil (see ‘Soil’ Table 4.2 of PSL).
-The 12-month period is only applicable to new operations per 5.1.1.
-Furthermore, keep in mind it is up to the CB if there was deliberate abuse alternating between organic and non-organic methods in this production unit which may lead to decertification.
-(See SIC Q&A #6)
+No. Even though the soil was covered, and testing ,done 7 months later, showed no residue, a 36-months of transition is needed from the prohibited substance application for a compliant soil (see Soil, CAN/CGSB-32.311 Table 4.2).
+The 12-month period is only applicable to new operations per Clause 5.1.1.
+Alternating between organic and non-organic methods in this production unit is prohibited (Clause 5.1.7).

 Composition of growing media #

 Yes.
-Coir may be used.
-It is covered by the “Plants and plant by-products” listing in Table 4.2
+Coir may be used according to the listing of Coir (coconut fiber) in CAN/CGSB-32.311 Table 4.2

-Does section 7.5.2.1 refer to all growing media products used in a container system, or solely professional products used in greenhouse growing?
-(498.1) 14 June, 2021
+Does section Clause 7.5.5.1 refer to all growing media products used in a container system, or solely professional products used in greenhouse growing?
+(498.1)

 Yes.
-7.5.2.1 refers to any growing media used in a container system.
+Clause 7.5.5.1 refers to any growing media used in a container whether it is blended on the operation or a purchased commercial product .

-Seedling/starter mixes may contain less compost, but must contain a 2% mineral fraction per 7.5.2.1 c & d.
+Seedling/starter mixes may contain less compost, but must contain a 2% soil mineral fraction per Clause 7.5.5.1 c) and d).

 Compost in seedling/starter mixes #